SARABI MAISHA MAGIC PLUS SEASON 1 EPISODE 70

 Viewing Angles

-Winner: LG G5 for its wide viewing angles, ideal for group viewing.
+Winner: LG C3 for its consistently wide viewing angles across all sizes, ideal for multi-person viewing setups.

 Motion Handling and Gaming

-Winner: LG G5 for its superior motion handling and gaming features, ideal for Kenyan gamers.
+Winner: LG C3 for its superior motion handling and gaming performance, particularly for competitive gamers and sports viewers.

 Burn-In Risk

-Winner: Samsung Q70C for its burn-in immunity, appealing to static content users.
+Winner: Samsung Q80B for its burn-in immunity, appealing to users concerned about long-term reliability.

 Additional Considerations